 Jerry Falwell Jr. would doubtless say that his associations aren’t indicative of his own beliefs and that he has liberty in such matters, but the Word of God exposes this error.
 “Can two walk together, except they be agreed?”
 (Amos 3:3), and, “Now I beseech you, brethren, mark them which cause divisions and offences contrary to the doctrine which ye have learned; and avoid them” (Romans 16:17), and, “evil communications corrupt good manners” (1 Cor.
 15:33).

-The following warning was given many years ago by former Baptist Bible Fellowship International (BBFI) president Dr. Victor Sears:
+The following warning was given in the late 1980s by former Baptist Bible Fellowship International (BBFI) president Dr. Victor Sears:

 “Dr. Falwell is not basically a fundamental Baptist. . . . [but] is a New Evangelical in the same compromising vein as Dr. Billy Graham.
 If we keep following the road paved by Falwellism, we of the (BBF) will lose our identity completely as old-fashioned, Bible-believing separatists” (Calvary Contender, June 15, 1987).

-We agree with what Jerry Huffman of the Calvary Contender wrote in September 2003:
+In 2003, Jerry Huffman of the Calvary Contender wrote,

 Sharing Policy: Much of our material is available for free, such as the hundreds of articles at the Way of Life web site.
 Other items we sell to help fund our expensive literature and foreign church planting ministries.
 Way of Life's content falls into two categories: sharable and non-sharable.
 Things that we encourage you to share include the audio sermons, O Timothy magazine, FBIS articles, and the free eVideos and free eBooks.
 You are welcome to make copies of these at your own expense and share them with friends and family, but they cannot be posted to web sites.
 You are also welcome to use excerpts from the articles in your writings, in sermons, in church bulletins, etc. All we ask is that you give proper credit.
 Things we do not want copied and distributed freely are items like the Fundamental Baptist Digital Library, print editions of our books, electronic editions of the books that we sell, the videos that we sell, etc. The items have taken years to produce at enormous expense in time and money, and we use the income from sales to help fund the ministry.
 We trust that your Christian honesty will preserve the integrity of this policy.
 "For the scripture saith, Thou shalt not muzzle the ox that treadeth out the corn.
 And, The labourer is worthy of his reward" (1 Timothy 5:18).